immobiliare/RealHTTP/README.md

 ## Installation

-To use IndomioHTTP in your project you can use Swift Package Manager (our primary choice) or CocoaPods.
+To use RealHTTP in your project you can use Swift Package Manager (our primary choice) or CocoaPods.

 ### Swift Package Manager